 The UoW prototype profiler buoy was installed and fully operational c.
-100 m from the southern mixing device from September 2013 (Error!
-Reference source not found.).
-Short periods of multi-day stratification were observed in January - March 2014 and this was associated with limited oxygen depletion in the bottom waters (Error!
-Reference source not found.).
+100 m from the southern mixing device from September 2013 (Figure 2).
+Periods of stratification lasting several days were observed from January to March 2014 (Figure 8) and this was associated with slight oxygen depletion in the bottom waters (Figure 9).
 A minimum safety margin of between 1 and 1.5 m from the bottom (as detected by the depth sounder) for the profiler meant oxygen depletion near the sediment water interface may have been more severe than observed by the profiler.
 Future operation of the profiler will reduce this safety margin in order to collect profiles closer to the bottom sediments.
 No oxygen depletion was observed during periods of winter mixing.